-However, the after hours surcharge (\$57.55) applies during the period from 5pm to 8am on Monday to Friday, 5pm Friday to 8am Monday and from midnight to midnight on public holidays.
-During the 2005 review, the Commission estimated that the after hours surcharge would apply to approximately 54 per cent of accident tows.
-On this basis, the revenue generated for a typical tow would be approximately \$257 per tow.
+However, the after hours surcharge applies during the period from 5pm to 8am on Monday to Friday, 5pm Friday to 8am Monday and from midnight to midnight on public holidays.
+During the 2005 review the Commission estimated that the after hours surcharge would apply to approximately 54 per cent of accident tows.22 On this basis, the revenue generated for a typical tow would be approximately \$233.50 (excluding GST).

-These findings suggest that the estimated cost per tow of \$275 is approximately 7 per cent higher than the revenue generated by a typical tow (including the after hours surcharge for 54 per cent of tows) under the current regulated fees (\$257).
-In the absence of further information, the Commission considers that a one-off increase for all regulated fees associated with accident towing and storage of 7 per cent would be reasonable.
+These findings suggest that the estimated cost per tow of \$262.80 is approximately 12.5 per cent higher than the revenue generated by a typical tow.
+In the absence of further information, the Commission considers that a one-off increase for all regulated fees associated with accident towing and storage of 12.5 per cent would be reasonable.